BreadCircuses/KissGoodbye/README.md

-# KissGoodbye
+# KissGoodbye?
-A tool for entrepreneurs/account managers.
+* A tool for entrepreneurs/account managers.
-Predicts the amount of time spent negotiating for a new contract.
-Uses regression.
+* Predicts the amount of time that will be spent negotiating for a new contract.
+* Uses regression.
-Named after Henry Kissinger.
+* Named after Henry Kissinger.
+* Also tries to predict the right time to cut our losses when the negotiation is not leading anywhere.

 Negotiation for a new contract always takes longer than we want and often longer than we expect.